SevenSecrets/makers-tech-tests/bank-test/BANK_README.md

 Account:
   Deposits:
     Stores an amount (integer) and records the date on which it happened

   Withdrawals:
     Removes an amount (int) and records the date on which it happened

   Account Statement:
     Prints the data from statement

 Statement:
   Deposits:
     Takes the data from account deposit and stores it (ignoring debit)

   Withdrawals:
     Takes the data from account and stores it (ignoring credit)

   Print:
     Returns the stored data for each action on account (date, credit, debit, balance) in a readable format, most recent first

 Am I gonna need more than one object?
 Perhaps the account statement will need to be a separate object?
+YES
 ```

 ##Usage

+**all in IRB with account class required**

+1. create a new account using: `account_name = Account.new`
+2. deposit money using: `account_name.deposit(amount_to_deposit)`
+3. withdraw money using: `account_name.withdraw(amount_to_withdraw)`
+4. money can be withdrawn below a balance of 0
+5. return statement using `account_name.print_statement`
+6. there is no need to create a statement object as one is initialised when a new account object is created, but you can pass a pre-existing one by running `Account.new(already_existing_statement)` and it will be used